 - For Spring Semester– Application is due on Thursday, December 10, 2020@ Midnight

 - 50% financial support as a Graduate Research Assistant on a per-semester basis (the remainder will be provided by your academic advisor)

 - Title of “Institute for Information Security & Privacy Cybersecurity Fellow”

 - Remain in good academic standing

 - Attend Georgia Tech on a full-time basis

 - Submit research results to a premier academic conference, such as ACM CCS, NDSS, USENIX Security, IEEE S&P, Crypto, Eurocrypt, or CHI.

 - Submit a semester progress report, endorsed by your academic advisor and delivered to firstname.lastname@example.org (reports should be received no later than Midnight on the final day of the semester, as determined by the Georgia Tech Registrar’s Office)

-- Students must re-apply each semester in order to continue as a Fellow.
+- Existing IISP – CSF must re-apply each academic year in order to continue to receive funding.